DaintyJet/VChat_Heap_Defense/README.md

     ```
     * We first create the string we will overflow the heap chunk with.
     * We then copy that into the heap chunk at `allocations[5]` which should be adjacent to the `v1` functionpointer array which was allocated into the chunk that was made available when `allocations[6]` we freed.
 8. Compile the Project.
-You can use one of the options in Build dropdown as shown below or the `Ctl + B` keybind.
+You can use one of the options in *Build* dropdown as shown below or the `Ctl + B` keybind.

     <img src="Images/SA2.png">

 9. Run the Project a few times.
-This should most of the time produce the following output.
+This should most of the time, produce the following output.
 Occasionally the program will fail due to corrupting internal heap structures.

     <video controls src="Videos/Stand-1.mp4" title="Title"></video>